cairomm - A C++ API for cairo

 # 0002-description-of-second-commit.txt

-You can then open a bug and attach your patch so someone with a developer account can apply it.
+You can then open an issue and attach your patch so someone with a developer account can apply it.
 If you want to generate one big patch between your local repository and the central repository, even if you have made multiple local commits, you can do so as follows:

-git pull origin # make sure your repository is up-to-date
+git pull # make sure your repository is up-to-date

 git diff origin HEAD > my-changes.patch